xpollen8/manifestor/README.md

 # But... why?

-Suppose you are maintaining a collection media/files for a band, those files are strewn all over your hard drive, and you'd like to share some of data them with the world.
+Suppose you are maintaining a collection media/files for a band, those files are strewn all over your hard drive, and you'd like to share some of data with the world.

 Sure, you could host the files on a cloud service.
 But you've probably just duplicated your original file, and *HOW* do you intend to attach and deliver provenance metadata for those files in a consistent machine-readable manner.

-The approach that _Manifestor_ takes is to assuse a simple webserver that is capable of delivering .json files.
-The top-most _manifest.json_ will describe the contents of the directory, and allow you to describe the files and directories within that level that would like to publish.
+The approach that _Manifestor_ takes is to simple a simple webserver that is capable of delivering static JSON files.

+If a _manifest.json_ file is found at the web endpoint, it will list the contents of the folder that you wish to share.

+You can describe those files and folders along with any desired metadata: title, description, provenance information, update history, etc.

-Each *directory*/*folder* that is found in a _manifest.json_ file can be recursively fetched by `fetchManifest`.
+Each item of type *folder* that is found in a _manifest.json_ can be recursively fetched by `fetchManifest`.

-The resulting .json data returned to you will be a single manifest.json file with each leaf fully populated from data found by recursive calls to `fetchManifest`.
+The resulting data returned will be a JSON object with each folder populated from data found by recursive calls to `fetchManifest`.

 # Example

-Here's an example of a top-level _manifest.json_ file that is created by the band's archivist to selectively gatekeep files.
+Here's an example of a top-level _manifest.json_ file that is created by the band's archivist and used to selectively gatekeep files.

 ```
 {